-Research Network Advisory Board or Committee
+Research Network Advisory Board or Steering Committee

-The Research Network Advisory Board or Steering Committee will be comprised of representatives of the CREs and HRSA/MCHB.
-The PI will serve as Chair of the Research Network Advisory Board or Steering Committee.
+The Research Network Advisory Board or Steering Committee will be comprised of representatives of the CREs, HRSA/MCHB, and new to this competition at least two community members (e.g., a family advocate).
+The PI will serve as Chair of the Network Advisory Board or Steering Committee.
 All major scientific decisions (e.g., study designs and policies) are determined by majority vote of the Research Network Advisory Board or Steering Committee.
 All participating CREs must agree to abide by these approved decisions.
-The Research Network Advisory Board or Steering Committee will meet monthly by telephone or other online platforms, and in person at least once a year in the Washington, D.C. area.
-The PI will meet annually with HRSA/MCHB leadership and other key stakeholders including, but not limited to: Title V directors, clinical interest groups, state and local education districts, Centers for Medicare and Medicaid Services, and Department of Education agencies, as applicable, to brief them on the existence and progress of the Research Network and to leverage their networks for translating Research Network findings into practice and policy.
+The Research Network Advisory Board or Steering Committee.
+All participating CREs must agree to abide by these approved decisions.
+The Research Network Advisory Board or Steering Committee will meet monthly by telephone or other online platforms, and in person at least once a year, if possible.
+The PI will meet annually with HRSA/MCHB leadership and other key stakeholder organizations, such as Title V MCH Services Block Grant programs, clinical interest groups, state and local education districts, and federal partners, such as the HHS Centers for Medicare and Medicaid Services, and U.S. Department of Education agencies, as applicable, to brief them on the existence and progress of the Research Network and to engage them in translating Research Network findings into practice and policy.